y3rbiadit0/IaC_example/README.md

 ---

 ## Infrastructure as Code (IaC) - `infrastructure/`

-- **Python Scripts** (`infrastructure/run_local_cloud.py`):
+- **Env variables** (`infrastructure/<environment>/.env`):
+  Each environment folder has the environment variables to use when launching the environment.

+- **IaC - Code** (`infrastructure/<environment>/infra_<environment>.py`):
   Automates LocalStack deployment, Lambda creation, API Gateway setup, Secrets creation.
+(Describes IaC for each environment)

 - **Docker Compose** (`infrastructure/docker-compose.yml`):
-  Defines containers for LocalStack, Lambda debug container, networking, and environment variables.
+  Defines containers for LocalStack, Debugger container, networking, and environment variables.

 - **Dockerfile.debug**:
   Builds the Lambda container for local debugging.